mienaikoe/ziyu/Chapters/2-2-Chapter9.md

 "Who are these people?"
 He asked.

 "Kano-heads.
-They're lowlifes who come for their sentence, work until they've recovered, and then leave."
+They're lowlifes who come for their sentence, work for a while, then leave."

 "What about the others?"

 "You'll see."

 The fire was a behemoth of heat eating through 10 logs at once.
 It would have escaped and eaten the entire village had it not been dug into the ground and surrounded by thick firebrick.
-The forge and machinist were cleverly situated mere steps away, with its own fire stoked by the much larger one.
+The forge and oven were cleverly situated mere steps away, with their own fires stoked by the much larger one.
 There were people cooking fish and kelp on the other side simply by putting them directly on the brick and flipping them over occasionally.
 The smell made Kip lose all his focus and he briefly considered stealing a morsel.
 Either through experience or observation, Setre instinctively said, "Don't even think about it."

 At the far side of the fire a tent stood tall and proud, painted with the same luminous ink that was in the woman's skin.
 Kip could hear the noises of a nearly a thousand people inside of it.